Horst-Wessel-Lied: Nazi Party anthem

-Joseph Goebbels, the Nazi Gauleiter and owner and editor of the newspaper Der Angriff (The Attack), had made several attempts to create Nazi martyrs for propaganda purposes, the first being an SA man named Hans-Georg Kütemeyer, whose body was pulled out of a canal the morning after he attended a speech by Hitler at the Sportpalast.
+Joseph Goebbels, the Nazi Gauleiter and owner and editor of the newspaper Der Angriff ('The Attack), had made several attempts to create Nazi martyrs for propaganda purposes, the first being an SA man named Hans-Georg Kütemeyer, whose body was pulled out of a canal the morning after he attended a speech by Hitler at the Sportpalast.
 Goebbels attempted to spin this into an assassination by Communists, but the overwhelming evidence showed it to have been suicide, and he had to drop the matter.
 Thus, Goebbels put considerable effort into mythologizing Wessel's story, even as the man lay dying.
 He met with Wessel's mother, who told him her son's life story, his hope for a "better world", and his attempt to rescue a prostitute he had met on the street.
 Goebbels saw Wessel as an "idealistic dreamer".

 Wessel himself had undergone an operation at St. Joseph's Hospital which stopped his internal bleeding, but the surgeons had been unable to remove the bullet in his cerebellum.
 Wessel was brought to his mother's home to die.
 In his diary, Goebbels described Wessel's entire face as being shot up and his features distorted, and claimed that Wessel told him "One has to keep going!
 I'm happy!"
 After a period where his condition stabilized, Wessel died on 23 February.

 Goebbels consulted Hermann Göring and others in the party on how to respond to Wessel's death.
 They declared a period of mourning until 12 March, during which party and SA members would avoid amusements and Wessel's name would be invoked at all party meetings.
 Wessel's unit was renamed the Horst Wessel Storm Unit 5.

-From a mashup of fact and fiction, Goebbels' propaganda created what became one of the Nazi Party's central martyr-figures of their movement.
+From a mixture of fact and fiction, Goebbels' propaganda created what became one of the Nazi Party's central martyr-figures of their movement.
 He officially declared Wessel's march, renamed as the "Horst-Wessel-Lied" ("Horst Wessel Song"), to be the Nazi Party anthem, which aided in promoting Wessel as the first of many in the Nazi cult of martyrdom.
 Wessel was buried on 1 March 1930.
 Contrary to Nazi claims, there were no attacks on the funeral procession.
 His funeral was filmed and turned into a major propaganda event by the NSDAP.
 The "Horst Wessel Song" was sung by the SA at the funeral, and was thereafter extensively used at party functions, as well as sung by the SA during street parades.

+According to Austrian historian Oliver Rathkolb, the song was created as a counterweight to the socialist song The Internationale.